-SAN CLEMENTE, Calif. -- About 160 G&M Food Stores and other stores concentrated on the West Coast, as well as 400 7-Eleven locations, have signed on to sell products from Space Jam Juice LLC, a vaping company known for branded e-liquids, reusable vaping devices and coils.
+SAN CLEMENTE, Calif. -- About 160 G&M Food Stores and other stores concentrated on the West Coast and in the Southwest have signed on to sell products from Space Jam Juice LLC, a vaping company known for branded e-liquids, reusable vaping devices and coils.

-The company’s reach in convenience retail will go from 4,000 stores in early fall to as high as 10,000 by year’s end, say officials with San Clemente, Calif.-based Space Jam.
+Space Jam Juice’s reach in convenience retail will go from 4,000 stores in early fall to as high as 10,000 by year’s end, the San Clemente, Calif.-based e-liquid company said.
 The c-store chains that have given authorization include about 160 stores from Huntington Beach, Calif.-based G&M, as well as stores from four other convenience networks, two of which are concentrated on the West Coast and Southwest.

 The renewed commitment from c-stores runs contrary to trend reports showing declines in certain vaping products, especially e-liquids.